Build & Add your App to Druva Marketplace

 Implement secure key management with proper key rotation, access controls, and HSM usage where applicableRECOMMENDED

-List all third-party services or sub-processors that receive, process, or store user dataRECOMMENDED
+List all third-party services or subprocessors that receive, process, or store user dataRECOMMENDED

 Define and document data retention policies and secure deletion proceduresMANDATORY